Assassin's Creed: Assassin's Creed: Multiplayer Rearmed

 Assassin's Creed: Multiplayer Rearmed is a multiplayer video game designed for iOS, and released for the iPad, iPhone, and iPod Touch in October 2011.
 It is the only Assassin's Creed multiplayer game driven by an in-game economy.
 The aim of the game is to assassinate the assigned targets while avoiding being killed by a hunter.
 The player can purchase additional items, characters and abilities as well as compete with friends and foes from around the globe in a four player real-time online multiplayer mode.
 Players can connect via Game Center.
 It is also possible to play against someone in the immediate area via Bluetooth.
 Available map locations include Jerusalem, San Donato, Venice and Alhambra.

 Assassin's Creed: Recollection

 Assassin's Creed: Recollection is a real-time board game designed for iOS.
 It was initially released for the iPad in December 2011, and later for the iPhone and iPod Touch in March 2012.
-In the game, players go head-to-head in real-time political battles with different characters from the main games of the series across 280+ memories.
-The single-player campaign is estimated to provide 10+ hours of gameplay, with 20 missions from Barcelona to Constantinople and 10 bonus challenge missions.
-The game also features a Versus Mode, in which players can challenge their friends and or other people worldwide, as well as a collection of various artwork from the franchise.
+In the game, players go head-to-head in real-time political battles with different characters from the main games of the series across over 280 memories.
+The single-player campaign is estimated to provide over ten hours of gameplay, with 20 missions from Barcelona to Constantinople and 10 bonus challenge missions.
+The game also features a Versus Mode, in which players can challenge their friends and other people worldwide, as well as a collection of various artwork from the franchise.